zilongshanren/dotfiles/README.md

     ./install.sh
 #Optional
     sudo cp ~/.vim/Markdown.pl /usr/local/bin
+#Enable blogit plugin
+    you should modify plugin/Blogit.vim, set your own site address,username and password
 #Tips:
     if you want to use the full power of these vim plugins, you should install python,ruby ctags,jsctags